downiec/cog-react/README.md

 ## COG Integration and Testing

+Before starting, make sure the 'cog_build.config' file has the appropriate parameters set.
+Otherwise you will get error messages indicating issues.

 Note: You may need to run some of the scripts for copying over files into the COG installation directory using `sudo` privileges.
 ### `./COG_tasks.sh`